Jtrnb/EyesOfValor/Player Guide/Creating A Character.md

 - Each item you carry will have a Capacity value.
 The Capacity value of your items may not exceed your personal Capacity value.
 If an item does not have a Capacity it is treated as bearing no weight and it free to carry.
 - While not on a [[Playing the Game#Hunts:|Hunt]], you may store items and move as much as you would like around.
 Capacity only applies while out on a [[Playing the Game#Hunts:|Hunt]], or during travel depending on your GM.
 ## Beasts and Pets:
 - As a Valor you may find yourself wanted to keep a creature as a pet.
 You may have any number of beasts tamed and under your jurisdiction however you may not bring that many on [[Playing the Game#Hunts:|Hunts]].
-The amount of beasts you may bring on a Hunt is equal to your **Beast Handling - 6**.
+You may bring only 1 beast into a [[Playing the Game#Hunts:|Hunt]].